Hard and Easy Instances of L-Tromino Tilings: Tiling with 180-Trominoes

 \subsection{Hardness}

-It is easy to see that even when restricted to 180-trominoes, deciding the existence of a tiling of an arbitrary region is still hard. \begin{theorem} $\strio$ is NP-complete. \end{theorem} \begin{proof}[Proof Sketch] The proof uses the same gadgets for the reduction for I-Trominoes from the \emph{1-in-3 Graph Orientation Problem} of Horiyama \emph{et al.} \cite{HIN17}.
+It is easy to see that even when restricted to 180-trominoes, deciding the existence of a tiling of an arbitrary region is still hard. \begin{theorem} $\strio$ is NP-complete. \end{theorem}

+\begin{proof} The proof uses the same gadgets for the reduction for I-Trominoes from the \emph{1-in-3 Graph Orientation Problem} of Horiyama \emph{et al.} \cite{HIN17}.
 Take any gadget of Horiyama \emph{et al.} \cite{HIN17} and partition each cell into 4 new cells.
 Thus, each I-tromino is transformed in a new $2\times 6$ or $6\times 2$ region (depending on the orientation of the I-tromino) which can be covered with four 180-trominoes as in Fig \ref{fig:itromino-180ltromino}.
 If a gadget is covered with I-trominoes, then the same gadget, after partitioning each cell into four new cells, can also be covered with 180-trominoes.
-To see the other direction of this implication, we exhaustively examined all possible ways to cover each 4-cell-divided gadget with L-trominoes, and observed that each gadget with its original cells can also be covered with I-trominoes (see App.\ref{sec:gadgets}). \end{proof}
+To see the other direction of this implication, we exhaustively examined all possible ways to cover each 4-cell-divided gadget with L-trominoes, and observed that each gadget with its original cells can also be covered with I-trominoes.
+Figures \ref{fig:dup}, \ref{fig:cross} and \ref{fig:clause} show this. \end{proof}